-> Tim Graffin, maintenance director for the Jefferson schools, said that the district has tackled several projects already this school year, with more in the wings.
+Tim Graffin, maintenance director for the Jefferson schools, said that the district already has tackled several projects this school year, with more in the wings.
 Among the 2019-20 projects are:

-> Playground sealcoating at West Elementary School to cost an estimated $7,000 should be completed by June.
+Playground seal-coating at West Elementary School, to cost an estimated $7,000, should be completed by June.

-> Replacing the district's batwing mower, at a cost of $12,310, has already been done.
+Replacing the district’s bat-wing mower, at a cost of $12,310, already has been done.

-> The district has $34,000 worth of floor maintenance scheduled at the high school during this school year.
+The district has $34,000 worth of floor maintenance scheduled at the high school during this school year.

 The district has $10,000 worth of minor building structure repairs slated at the high school and at East Elementary School, to be completed by June.